HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/PickerView_Basic_Properties.md

 ]
 {% endhighlight %}

-Example
+### Example

-{% highlight voltMx %}//Sample code to set the masterData property of a PickerView widget.
+{% highlight VoltMx %}//Sample code to set the masterData property of a PickerView widget.

 frmPView.myPView.masterData = [
  [